The DCP Leadership & Management Faculty Mentorship Programme

-All full members of the DCP are eligible to access our mentorship programme which offers clinical psychologists mentorship to support the development of the full range of skills that psychologists can offer beyond direct therapy roles.
+All full members of the DCP are eligible to access our mentorship programme, which offers qualified clinical psychologists support to develop a full range of skills beyond direct therapy roles.

-Our mentoring programme, run by the DCP Faculty of Leadership and Management, allows clinical psychologists to engage in a formal relationship over an agreed timescale with a colleague outside of their immediate management/supervisory structures to discuss their professional development including leadership and service development issues, as well as career, personal development and learning.
+Our mentoring programme, run by the DCP Faculty of Leadership and Management, enables clinical psychologists to engage in a formal relationship over an agreed timescale with a colleague outside of their immediate management/supervisory structures.

 The independence of the mentor, outside of the mentee's organisation, specifically addresses the need for a space to discuss management of work politics and career aspirations with colleagues not directly involved in managing and appraising them.